 The Mint Museum’s Internship Program is an opportunity for area college students to gain valuable career insight into the workings of a museum.
-Internships are available at both museum locations and in specific departments (more information on the right) such as curatorial, learning & engagement, advancement, graphic design, library, and collections & exhibitions.
-Internships are available year-round and open to any undergraduate or graduate student. *Interns whose position requires direct contact with children will be asked to complete a background check.
+Internships are available at both museum locations and in specific departments (more information on the right).
+Internships are available during the summer and open to any undergraduate or graduate student. *Interns whose position requires direct contact with children will be asked to complete a background check.

 Advancement interns assist staff with a variety of tasks including: database entry, filing, assisting with the planning and implementation of fundraising events at the museum, conducting research on various topics including audience development, and donor profiles.

 The Mint Museum Archives offers interns the chance to gain practical work experience in an environment that is meaningful, educational and fulfilling.
 Archives interns assist with collection acquisitions, accessioning, arrangement, description, digitization and outreach.
 Special projects can be accomodated on a case-by-case basis.

 Collections & Exhibitions interns assist in documenting the collection, organizing information, and keeping records.
 In addition, they work closely with registrars to ensure the proper care of permanent collection objects.

 These interns assist the public relations, publications, marketing, and digital communications staff with a variety of tasks including compiling reports on media coverage; updating media contacts lists; assisting in the design, editing, or proofing of museum publications; writing copy for publications; assisting in social media; and more.

 Curatorial interns assist the curators with upcoming exhibitions and conduct research on the permanent collection.
 Interns also assist in maintaining press files on exhibitions, mailing information to artists, and answering public inquiries.